sbsbw/Know-Your-Worth/Github_collaberation_notes.md

 ![Commit Message](images-for-notes/commit-message.png)

-4. Push the commited changes to the repo.
+4. sync changes and Push the commited changes to the repo.